Chart Color Schemes

 Murgon has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, as of November 2025, Murgon's estimated population is around 2,352.
-This reflects an increase of 132 people since the 2021 Census, which reported a population of 2,220.
-The change is inferred from AreaSearch's estimation of the resident population at 2,315 following examination of the latest ERP data release by the ABS in June 2024 and an additional two validated new addresses since the Census date.
-This level of population equates to a density ratio of 36 persons per square kilometer.
-Murgon's growth rate of 5.9% since the census positions it close to the SA3 area's growth rate of 6.2%, demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by interstate migration, contributing approximately 89.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the population of Murgon is estimated at around 2,355 as of February 2026.
+This reflects an increase of 135 people since the 2021 Census, which reported a population of 2,220.
+The change was inferred from AreaSearch's estimate of 2,315 residents following examination of ABS's latest ERP data release in June 2024 and validation of two new addresses since the Census date.
+This level of population results in a density ratio of 36 persons per square kilometer.
+Murgon's growth rate of 6.1% since the census is within 0.2 percentage points of its SA3 area, demonstrating competitive fundamentals.
+Interstate migration contributed approximately 89.0% of overall population gains during recent periods.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-It should be noted that these state projections do not provide age category splits; hence proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 are applied for each age cohort.
-Moving forward, a population increase just below the median of locations outside capital cities is expected.
-The Murgon statistical area (Lv2) is projected to expand by 182 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 7.7% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Future demographic trends suggest a population increase just below the median of locations outside capital cities.
+The suburb is expected to expand by 190 persons to reach around 2,545 by 2041, reflecting a gain of approximately 7.8% over the 17-year period.

 Frequently Asked Questions - Population